-The symbol for a zener diode is, a zener diode is a silicon pn junction device that is designed for operation in the reversebreakdown region.
+The symbol for a zener diode is shown in Figure 3-1.
+A zener diode is a silicon pn junction device that is designed for operation in the reversebreakdown region.
 The breakdown voltage of a zener diode is set by carefully controlling the doping level during manufacture.

 Recall, from the discussion of the diode characteristic curve in Lab 3.
 That when a diode reaches reverse breakdown, its voltage remains almost constant even though the current changes drastically.
-This volt-ampere characteristic is shown again in Figure 9.1 with normal operating regions for rectifier diodes and for zener diodes shown as shaded areas.
+This volt-ampere characteristic is shown again in Figure 3-2 with normal operating regions for rectifier diodes and for zener diodes shown as shaded areas.
 If a zener diode is forward-biased, it operates the same as a rectifier diode.